 7. Cortana Games

-Windows 10 Easter eggs aren’t quite as plentiful as previous versions, but it goes some way to making up for it by hiding some games in its voice assistant Cortana.
+Windows 10 and 11 Easter eggs aren’t quite as plentiful as previous versions, but they goes some way to making up for it by hiding some games in its voice assistant Cortana.

 There are a few games you can play with Cortana.
 You can tell it to “Flip a coin,” which is self explanatory.
 Then there’s “Rock, Paper, Scissors,” as well as a movie trivia game, which is triggered by saying “play the movie game.”

-It’s not as huge a selection as in the good old days of Windows, but there’s still a fair bit of fun to be had in Windows 10.
-Have you found any Windows 10 Easter eggs or secrets that we haven’t mentioned here?
+It’s not as huge a selection as in the good old days of Windows, but there’s still a fair bit of fun to be had in Windows 10 and 11.
+Have you found any Windows Easter eggs or secrets that we haven’t mentioned here?
 Let us know in the comments!

 When you’re done exploring these Easter eggs, check out some of the fun hidden Google games to play.